-Ultimaker PLA contains a detailed surface quality and supports the creation of high-resolution parts, enabling the injector base, stepper motor storage compartment, support block (includes support rods), force application block, and syringe clamp mold to be fabricated with a high degree of detail, complexity, and accuracy.
+Ultimaker PLA contains a detailed surface quality and supports the creation of high-resolution parts, enabling the injector base, stepper motor storage compartment, support block, force application block, and syringe clamp mold to be fabricated with a high degree of detail, complexity, and accuracy.
 This allows these features to interact together successfully and correctly, producing controlled injection rates that meet the 30 and 60 second requirements.
 The high quality generation of the syringe clamp mold enables it to properly interact with the 1 mL syringes, preventing any movement or displacement of the syringe during force application and the injection.
-The Ultimaker PLA has excellent ultimate strength (49.5 MPa), is highly resistant to deformation over time and cyclic fatigue, and has very high stiffness (2,346.5 MPa) [55].
-This allows for a durable and strong injector base, stepper motor storage, support block, force application block, and syringe clamp that will be able to withstand all repeated forces applied to the injector throughout each procedure.
-As the syringe clamp is permanently attached to the injector base, it should not experience failure at its connection site as this attachment will be reliable and permanent, rather than exchangeable. integrating the clamp into the base to make one cohesive syringe insertion complex.
+The Ultimaker PLA has excellent ultimate strength (49.5 MPa), is highly resistant to deformation over time and cyclic fatigue, and has very high stiffness (2,346.5 MPa) [56].
+This allows for a durable and strong injector base, stepper motor storage, support block, force application block, and syringe clamp that will be able to withstand all repeated forces applied to the injector base, it should not experience failure at its connection site as this attachment will be reliable and permanent, rather than exchangeable, integrating the clamp into the base to make one cohesive syringe insertion complex.
 The clamp will not display the weakness and susceptibility to failure that a replaceable and exchangeable mold would display as it is fully and permanently attached to the injector base rather than just clipped or temporarily locked into the base.
 Testing confirmed the durability and strength of the syringe clamp as seen in the Syringe Clamp Connection and Locking Testing and Syringe Clamp Connection and Locking Results sections below.
 Although forces may be applied throughout the injector as a result of operator interaction with the device, the main point of force reception will be where the force application block comes into contact with the syringe plunger.
-In order to confirm that the force application block will be able to withstand the expected maximum force of 3.00 N (see the FSR 400 Series Round Force Sensing Resistor section above), the stress generated on this block (cross-sectional area of contact 6.362 x 10-5 m2) at the maximum applied force was calculated using Equation 2 below [56].
+In order to confirm that the force application block will be able to withstand the expected maximum force of 10.00 N (see the FSR 400 Series Round Force Sensing Resistor section above), the stress generated on this block (cross-sectional area of contact $6.362 \times 10^{-5} m^2$ ) at the maximum applied force was calculated using Equation 2 below [56].

-$$[2] \sigma = F / A$$
+$[2] \sigma = F / A$

-Under the maximum applied force of 3.00 N, the force application block will experience 0.047 MPa of stress based on its geometry, which is much less than its 49.5 MPa ultimate strength.
+Under the maximum applied force of 10.00 N, the force application block will experience 0.16 MPa of stress based on its geometry, which is much less than its 49.5 MPa ultimate strength.
 As a result, the force application block will be able to withstand all applied forces during each injection, demonstrating its success as a force application block.
-As a worst case scenario, Equation 2 above was used to establish the stress generated on the block if 10.00 N of force (maximum force detected by the FSG sensor) is applied to the block.
-This force correlates to a stress of only 0.16 MPa, which is also much less than the 49.5 MPa ultimate strength.
 This durability demonstrates that the Ultimaker PLA model will last for at least three years, meeting the shelf-life client requirement.
 These mechanical properties will also allow the stepper motor storage, force application block, and syringe clamps to act as stable and reliable holders for the motor, threaded rod, and syringes, respectively.
-While Tough Ultimaker PLA and Formlabs' Clear Resin have comparable ultimate strengths to Ultimaker PLA (37 MPa and 38 MPa respectively), the Tough Ultimaker PLA has a stiffness of only 1,820 MPa and both materials are not resistant to deformation over time and cyclic fatigue [55, 57].
+While Tough Ultimaker PLA and Formlabs' Clear Resin have comparable ultimate strengths to Ultimaker PLA (37 MPa and 38 MPa respectively), the Tough Ultimaker PLA has a stiffness of only 1,820 MPa and both materials are not resistant to deformation over time and cyclic fatigue [56, 57].
 Ultimaker PLA has thus the optimal mechanical properties to be able to withstand the cyclic nature of each injection procedure, solidifying this material as an adequate choice to use throughout the injector that will allow for successful injections and enable it to meet the three year life specification.